QuickOPC for OPC XML-DA

 As usual in QuickOPC, we have strived for providing a concise API that will allow you to achieve your goals in quickly.
 In additional, due to the similarities between OPC XML-DA and the COM/DCOM-based OPC-DA, we have generalized our component to work with both these specifications in the same way (in most cases).
 This means that you can write your code without making a distinction between the underlying technologies, and mix OPC COM and OPC XML freely, even in a single method call.
 In many cases, the only difference you will not is that the OPC XML servers are identified by their URL, and not by their ProgID/CLSID and the computer they reside on.

 The code below (in C# language) connects to an OPC XML-DA server, and reads and displays an item value, using the QuickOPC.NET component.
-It works in Microsoft Visual Studio 2012, 2013 or 2015.
+It works in multiple versions of Microsoft Visual Studio.

 // Read item value and display it in a message box